chrisbouchard/klondike-rs/README.md

 take_from_foundation = true
 ```

-Configuration files are picked up from several locations, depending on your OS:
+Configuration files are picked up from several locations, depending on your OS.

 * `$HOME/.klondike-rs.toml` &mdash; _Any OS_
     * E.g., `/home/chris/.klondkie-rs.toml`